In case you’ve forgotten during the pandemic, airports can be loud, crowded, and expensive.

 Marriott Bonvoy Brilliant™ American Express® Card

-The Marriott Bonvoy Brilliant American Express Card comes with a Priority Pass Select membership (free access for cardholder and two guests) as well as a fee credit for Global Entry or TSA Precheck, 15 elite night credits each calendar year toward elite status, up to a $100 property credit for eligible St. Regis and The Ritz Carlton stays, a free night on your cardmember anniversary (50,000 points or less) at hotels participating in the Marriott Bonvoy™ program (certain hotels have resort fees), up to a $300 statement credit for participating in the Marriott Bonvoy™ program and more.
+The Marriott Bonvoy Brilliant American Express Card comes with a Priority Pass Select membership (free access for cardholder and two guests) as well as a fee credit for Global Entry or TSA Precheck, 15 elite night credits each calendar year toward elite status, up to a $100 property credit for eligible St. Regis and The Ritz Carlton stays, a free night after your renewal month (50,000 points or less) at hotels participating in the Marriott Bonvoy™ program (certain hotels have resort fees), up to a $300 statement credit for participating in the Marriott Bonvoy™ program and more.
 You’ll also earn 6x Bonvoy points on eligible purchases at participating Marriott Bonvoy hotels, 3x points on U.S. restaurants and flights booked with airlines, and 2x points on all other eligible purchases for a $450 annual fee (See Rates & Fees).

 Other Card Options